 It’s important to understand that the term “gnat” doesn’t just apply to a singular species of bug.

-Instead, it’s more of an umbrella term for small flies or other insects with wings.
+Instead adult gnats, it’s more of an umbrella term for small flies or other insects with wings.
 Some types of gnats eat only other insects, fruits, or plants.
-But others (like buffalo gnats, sand flies, or deer flies) bite humans and directly feed off of our blood.
+But others gnats (like buffalo gnats attract fruit flies, other gnats, sand flies, or deer flies) bite humans and directly feed off of our blood.

 Our blood provides female gnats with nutrients they need to lay eggs.
 They can lay up to 300 of them at one time, often making an infestation quite literally happen overnight.